Dương Thúy Vi: 2011-2014

+2014-19

 At the 2015 Southeast Asian Games, Thúy Vi won medals of all colors with a gold victory in jianshu.
 Shortly after this, she was a double silver medalist in her weapons events and a bronze medalist in changquan at the 2015 World Wushu Championships.
 This qualified her for the 2016 Taolu World Cup where she won the silver medal in jianshu.
 She then competed in the 2016 Asian Wushu Championships and was a bronze medalist in qiangshu.

 A year later, she was a double gold medalist in jianshu and qiangshu at the 2017 Southeast Asian Games, and was the world champion in qiangshu once again at the 2017 World Wushu Championships.
 Thúy Vi then competed in the 2018 Asian Games and won the bronze medal in women's jianshu and qiangshu.
-Her most recent competition was at the 2019 World Wushu Championships where she won two silver medals in jianshu and qiangshu.
+A year later, she competed at the 2019 World Wushu Championships where she won two silver medals in jianshu and qiangshu.

+2022-present

-Her first major competition after the start of the COVID-19 pandemic was the 2021 Southeast Asian Games (which took place in May 2022) where she won gold medals in jianshu and qiangshu and a bronze in changquan.
-Shortly after, she won the gold medal in women's jianshu and qiangshu combined at the 2022 World Games, the first medal for Vietnam at the games.
+Thúy Vi's first major competition after the start of the COVID-19 pandemic was the 2021 Southeast Asian Games (hosted in 2022) where she won gold medals in jianshu and qiangshu and a bronze in changquan.
+Shortly after, she won the gold medal in women's jianshu and qiangshu combined at the 2022 World Games, the first medal for Vietnam at the 2022 games.

+In May 2023, she won the gold medal in women's jianshu and qiangshu combined in the 2023 SEA Games.
+In September, she won the bronze medal in the women's jianshu and qiangshu competition at the 2022 Asian Games in Hangzhou.
+Shortly after, she competed in the 2023 World Combat Games and finished 5th in women's jianshu and qiangshu combined.
+She then competed in the 2023 World Wushu Championships and finished 6th in changquan and 13th in jianshu and qiangshu.
+Nearly a year later, she won the bronze medal in jianshu at the 2024 Asian Wushu Championships.
+She then won a silver medal in jianshu at the 2024 Taolu World Cup.